"False"

 - co-creation and feasibility of an intervention to improve health

 Research project Experiences of stigma can hinder self-management and worsen the health of people with chronic obstructive pulmonary disease, COPD.
 Self-management is critical to improve health, prevent periods of deterioration, and reduce healthcare costs.
-There is a lack of knowledge about how people with COPD deal with stigma in relation to self-management, as well as interventions to counter the negative impact of stigma on self-management.
+There is a lack of knowledge about how people with COPD deal with stigma in relation to self-management, what support they get, as well as interventions to counter the negative impact of stigma on self-management.

-The project aims to develop and evaluate an intervention to counter the impact of stigma on self-management.
-Three sub-studies will be performed: 1) Workshop study about how people with COPD experience and deal with stigma, 2) Co-creation study with relevant groups to develop an intervention, and 3) A study to evaluate the feasibility of the intervention.
-Improved self-management in people with COPD can improve health and reduce the burden on the healthcare system.
-Collaboration with relevant groups during development increases the chance for a successful implementation of the intervention.
+The aim is to develop and evaluate an intervention to counter the impact of stigma on self-management.
+It includes three sub-studies: 1) Workshop study about how people with COPD, relatives, and healthcare professionals experience and deal with COPD-related stigma in relation to self-management, 2) Co-creation study to develop an intervention, and 3) Feasibility study to evaluate the intervention.
+Improved self-management can improve health and reduce the burden on the healthcare system.
+Involving relevant in the development can facilitate a successful implementation of the intervention.

 Head of project